Santiago-Pedemonte/Private-Blockchains/README.md

 ### Adding the Custom Network to MyCrypto:

+With both nodes up and running, the blockchain can be added to MyCrypto for testing.

 * Open up MyCrypto, then click `Change Network` at the bottom left:

  ![change network](https://github.com/Santiago-Pedemonte/Private-Blockchains/blob/main/References/Images/change-network.png)